988 (Call/Text/Chat)

 Substance Use Services

-CCBHC Care Coordination
+Care Coordination (CCBHC)

 Care Coordination is a person-centered service that helps individuals and families navigate the behavioral health system.
 At AMHC, our Certified Community Behavioral Health Clinic (CCBHC) Care Coordinators work closely with you, your family, and your providers to ensure that your care is organized, your goals are clear, and no one feels alone in their journey.
 Whether you are managing mental health concerns, substance use challenges, or both, we offer tailored support, consistent communication, and connections to resources across Aroostook, Hancock, and Washington counties.